 This easy butterscotch cinnamon pie is one of my favorite pies to make.
 It's perfect for just about any occasion, but it's an especially great dessert option for Thanksgiving.

-Confession: I'm a huge fan of butterscotch.
+Confession: I'm a huge fan of butterscotch, if you couldn't already tell by my butterscotch cake and butterscotch chip cookies.
 And I especially can't resist butterscotch pudding.

 If you are a fan of butterscotch pudding, then this pie is definitely the one for you.
 It's a hit every time I make it, and for good reason.
 So let's get right into it!

 - For starters, it's incredibly easy.
 I know some home bakers can feel intimidated by pie, but this one will take you no time at all.